 Many researchers have welcomed the return to favour of large-effect mutations and have resurrected Goldschmidt’s long reviled idea of the hopeful monster.
 But they can’t ignore the small-effect mutations.
 “We need much more data before the issue of large versus small can be settled”, says Coyne.
 Kingsley, like Coyne favours a middle-ground view, in which neither large- nor small-effect mutations are ruled out.
 “Our work has too often been portrayed as saying that Darwin was wrong” about big leaps in adaptation, he says.
 But in fact, none of the traits his group has studied is completely due to the effects of a single gene.

 What is going on here?
 What is going on here is the phenomenon of Darwinism-in-Name-Only.
-Weldon was ready to die for gradualism.
+Weldon was ready to die for Darwinian gradualism.
 By contrast, DiNOs aren’t committed to defending Darwin’s actual beliefs, which they do not share.
 In response to Shapiro’s criticism that molecular saltations speak against Darwinism, Dean (2012.
 Evolution: a View from the 21st Century.
 Microbe Magazine) objects thus:

 His stance is patently unfair.
 Thomas Huxley famously criticized Darwin for championing too gradualist a view of phenotypic evolution.
 Today’s Darwinists accept Huxley’s criticism . . .
 Horizontal gene transfer, symbiotic genome fusions, massive genome restructuring (to remarkably little phenotypic effect in day lilies and muntjac deer), and dramatic phenotypic changes based on only a few amino acid replacements are just some of the supposedly non-Darwinian phenomena routinely studied by Darwinists.

 That is “today’s Darwinists” don’t agree with Darwin, but with saltationists, but they still get to call themselves Darwinian gradualists.
 How does that work?
 Read Dean’s last sentence to understand the wishy-washy thinking behind this.
 Dean is implying that if someone who wears the Darwin label studies horizontal gene transfer, then the Darwin label automatically transfers to that phenomenon, regardless of whether it is consistent with Darwin’s stated views.
+Think about it.